Suraj151/esp8266-framework/README.md

 * now you will able to see below menu options

 ![Local Portal](doc/portal_home_menu.jpg)
-you can play with all settings. you can make custom default configs by making changes in files of src/config folder.

-got to wifi settings and change the default station ssid, password to connect to your station. you can also change ssid and password for access point. device will reset once after you submit wifi settings, i.e. you have to reconnect device.
+you can play with all settings. you can modify configs by making changes in files of src/config folder.
+Go to wifi settings and change the default station ssid, password to connect to your station. you can also change ssid and password for access point. device will reset once after you submit wifi settings, i.e. you have to reconnect device.

 **Note** that by default session will active for 300 seconds once login, you can change its timeout in server config file.